5trubel/strubel_bench/README.md

 Source code and modified `nench.sh` for https://benchmarks.gaab-networks.de.
 Everything except the API is open source, so have fun with it.
+If you want to contribute just use `curl https://benchmarks.gaab-networks.de/benchmark_api.sh | bash`

 # Libaries and Licenses:
 - sorttable.js => MIT by Stuart Langridge